Samit Patel: Domestic and T20 career

 In July 2019, he was selected to play for the Rotterdam Rhinos in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.
 On 17 September 2020, in the 2020 t20 Blast, Patel played in his 100th consecutive T20 match for the Notts Outlaws.
 In October 2020, he was drafted by the Dambulla Hawks for the inaugural edition of the Lanka Premier League.
 In November 2021, he was selected to play for the Galle Gladiators following the players' draft for the 2021 Lanka Premier League.
 In April 2022, he was bought by the Trent Rockets for the 2022 season of The Hundred.

 At the end of the 2023 English season, Patel left Nottinghamshire after 22 years when the club did not offer him a new contract.
 He joined Midlands rivals Derbyshire on a two-year contract and was named as the club's white ball captain.
 In his second appearance for Derbyshire, Patel put in a man-of-the-match winning performance, taking 2/21 and scoring 64, as his new team defeated Leicestershire by six wickets in the T20 Blast on 1 June 2024.
 During two seasons, Patel played 33 times for Derbyshire, across T20 and List A formats, scoring 523 runs and taking 33 wickets with his final match for the club coming on 18 July 2025.

+On 25 April 2026, Patel announced his retirement from English domestic cricket following an ECB ban for participating in an unsanctioned legends T20 tournament.
+Having scored more than 21,000 runs and taken more than 700 wickets for Nottinghamshire, his retirement marked the end of a 24-year county career.